-- a) New residential development in the Plan area will be strictly controlled to reflect its location within the Green Belt. - b) Limited infilling within the built-up area of Cuddesdon and limited affordable housing for local community needs will be supported where those developments: - reflect the character of their immediate area in terms of their scale, design and layout; and - ii. contribute towards a balanced mix of housing in the Plan area; and where applicable are consistent with the special characteristics of their location as described in the Cuddesdon and Denton Character Assessments; and - iii. will not involve the outward extension of the built-up area of the village; and - iv. is not considered to be backland or unneighbourly development that requires unsuitable access, reduces the privacy of adjoining properties or is inconsistent with the character of the locality; and - v. meet all relevant requirements set out in other policies in this plan and in the SODC adopted development plan.
+- a) Limited infilling within the built-up area of Cuddesdon and limited affordable housing for local community needs will be supported where those developments: - reflect the character of their immediate area in terms of their scale, design and layout; and - ii. contribute towards a balanced mix of housing in the Plan area; and where applicable are consistent with the special characteristics of their location as described in the Cuddesdon and Denton Character Assessments; and - iii. will not involve the outward extension of the built-up area of the village; and - iv. are consistent with Policies H8, H10 and H16 of the South Oxfordshire Local Plan'; and - v. meet all relevant requirements set out in other policies in this plan and in the SODC adopted development plan.

 - 10.2 The Plan Area is 'washed over' by the Oxford Green Belt.
 Chapter 13 of the National Planning Policy Framework (NPPF) (2019) sets out the Government's policy on Green Belt to which it attaches great importance.
 The essential characteristics of Green Belts are their openness and their permanence. - 10.3 Paragraph 136 of the NPPF states: "Once established, Green Belt boundaries should only be altered in exceptional circumstances, through the preparation or review of plans."
 Paragraph 143 states that "inappropriate development is, by definition, harmful to the Green Belt and should not be approved except in very special circumstances." - 10.4 Paragraph 145 states that Local Planning Authorities should regard the construction of new buildings as inappropriate in Green Belt.
-Exceptions to this include limited infilling in villages, and limited affordable housing for local community needs under policies set out in the local plan. - 10.5 In paragraph 13.10 of its Core Strategy, SODC defines Infill development as "the filling of a small gap in an otherwise built-up frontage or on other sites within settlements where the site is closely surrounded by buildings. '
+Exceptions to this include limited infilling in villages, and limited affordable housing for local community needs under policies set out in the local plan. - 10.5 In Policy H16 of the Local Plan, SODC defines infill development as "the filling of a small gap in an otherwise built-up frontage or on other sites within settlements where the site is closely surrounded by buildings. ' - 10.6 In the light of national policy that the construction of new buildings in the greenbelt is 'inappropriate' except in very special circumstances, the Cuddesdon and Denton NDP cannot allocate sites for development.

-- 10.6 In the light of national policy that the construction of new buildings in the greenbelt is 'inappropriate' except in very special circumstances, the Cuddesdon and Denton NDP cannot allocate sites for development. - 10.7 This policy supports limited in-filling in Cuddesdon itself.
+10.7 This policy supports limited in-filling in Cuddesdon itself.
 Proposals for in-fill housing development in Denton or Chippinghurst are unlikely to be supported because of the impact on the openness of the Green Belt (National Planning Policy Framework 2019 paragraph 145).